 Mindset's Engagement Survey Models

-Mindset’s scientifically designed Engaged@Way-of-Work employee engagement model is one of only a few statistically validated engagement surveys that measures not only the levels of engagement in your organization, but also the factors that inhibit or drive engagement at business unit and demographic level so you know where to focus and what needs fixing:
+Mindset’s scientifically designed and statistically validated Flow@Work employee engagement survey model, as well as it's Engaged@Way-of-Work wellbeing version, measure not only the levels of engagement in your organization, but also the factors that inhibit or drive engagement at business unit and demographic level so you know where to focus and what needs fixing:

 The Indicators of Engagement measure the levels of engagement, i.e. the outcomes of engagement, or how engaged an employee or business unit is.
 The indicators of engagement is like a fuel gauge in a car: the needle shows you how much fuel you have left in the tank, but you can’t move the needle by tapping on the gauge with your finger.

 The Drivers of Engagement are the contributing factors that have a direct impact on engagement levels, i.e. the issues that inhibit or drive engagement that you have to identify, diagnose and fix if you want to move the engagement needle and improve the levels of engagement (indicators).
 To use the fuel gauge analogy again: to move the needle of the fuel gauge, you have to diagnose the reason why the needle shows ‘empty’ – it could be because you have used up all the fuel, or there could be a leak somewhere in the system (fuel tank, fuel pump, engine etc.).